swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 will extract the sequence data from SRR036919.sra and create SRR036919.fastq

 ###What is it good for?###
-Scripts using the shell, python, and the standard unix can do things that *you can't do by hand* and they can do things you *could* do by hand faster and with fewer mistakes.
+Scripts using the shell, python, and the standard unix tools can do things that *you can't do by hand* and they can do things you *could* do by hand faster and with fewer mistakes.

-###Being smart###
+### Being smart ###

 Life is short and we have better things to do than solve easy problems.

 Here are some meta-strategies:

-* Test the accuracy of the procedure on data with known correct answers.
-It's the only way you will know.
+* Test the accuracy of the procedure on data with **known correct answers**.

-* Test that all the parts work with each other first with a *small* subset of the data.
+* Test that all the parts work with each other first with a **small subset of the data**.
 If something isn't working, you want to know now, not after ten hours.
 Do as much testing and debugging as you can, when it's cheap, before scaling up the the whole zottobyte dataset.

 * Estimate how long your tasks are going to take, if you can.
-For much of sequence analysis, ten times as much data take ten times as long to move, process.
+For much of sequence analysis, ten times as much data take ten times as long to move, uncompress, and perform routine processing.

 * Plan like you're going to have to do <any particular task> again.
 A lot.
 You probably are.
 You probably made a mistake.